belguawhale/Discord-Werewolf/README.md

 Discord Werewolf is a bot that runs the game Werewolf (Mafia) on Discord.
 It is written in Python using discord.py.
 You can find me on Discord as belungawhale#4813.

 ## Setting the bot up
+Install Python 3.5 or 3.6.

 Clone this repository.
 Rename `config.py.example` to `config.py` and `settings.py.example` to `settings.py`, and fill in the fields inside config.py.
 To change some gameplay-related settings, edit settings.py.
-This bot requires at least Python 3.5 to run.

 ## Dependencies
 Discord Werewolf has hard dependencies on discord.py and aiohttp.
 You can run `pip install -r requirements.txt` to install the required dependencies.
+Note the bot uses an old version of discord.py (0.16.12).

 ## Running the bot
 You must first create a new bot account at https://discordapp.com/developers/applications/me.
 Put the bot's token inside config.py.
 Next, add the bot to your server using the OAuth2 link `https://discordapp.com/oauth2/authorize?client_id=CLIENT_ID&scope=bot&permissions=8` for faster setup or `https://discordapp.com/oauth2/authorize?client_id=CLIENT_ID&scope=bot&permissions=268536848` for finer tuning of permissions, replacing CLIENT_ID with the client id.
 If you are running on Windows, run `python bot.py` or double-click run.bat to launch the auto-restarter (it will restart the bot if it crashes for whatever reason).
 If you are running on a UNIX-based system, run either `python3 bot.py` or `python3.5 bot.py`.